Vidiinfinitum/Roblox-Simple-Computer-System/Workspace/Server/README.md

 ### Customization

 The **Customization** script is responsible for retrieving the player's customization data and sending it to the corresponding client-side scripts.
-This includes information such as wallpapers, user icons, and background music, allowing the client to properly initialize the computer's appearance.

 ### Game